 2.4 Software as a medical device: 11 certification tips for manufacturers

 We have been developing software medical devices on a contract basis for other companies for over 10 years.
-We have compiled our most important lessons learned and tips for future manufacturers here.
+We have written down our most important learnings and tips for future manufacturers here.

 2.5 Validation of medical device software according to MDR

-Before a software medical device can be launched on the market, it must be formally validated.
-Find out exactly what this means here.
+Before a software medical device can be placed on the market, it must be formally validated.
+You can find out exactly what this means here.

 2.6 MDR Guide: Clinical evaluation of software medical devices

-MDR medical devices may, of course, contain artificial intelligence (AI).
+MDR medical devices may, of course, also contain artificial intelligence (AI).
 However, the approval of such products brings with it a number of additional challenges.
-Here, we discuss what you need to consider when developing AI medical devices.
+Here, we discuss what you should consider when developing AI medical devices.

-2.8 Approving software medical devices without quality management and regulation?
+2.8 Approving software medical devices without quality management & regulations?

 DiGA and the Medical Device Regulation (MDR) present manufacturers with a host of challenges – from setting up a quality management system (QMS) to creating technical documentation.
 No wonder many companies are wondering whether they can outsource this complexity.

-The good news is: yes, you can!
-By transferring the role of legal manufacturer to an external provider, you can completely outsource regulatory requirements to a third party.
+The good news is: yes, they can!
+By transferring the role of legal manufacturer to an external provider, the regulatory requirements can be completely outsourced to a third party.

 3. Reimbursement & compensation for software medical devices

-Approval as a medical device in accordance with MDR enables you to market your product.
-However, this does not mean that you will automatically earn money with it.
+Approval as a medical device under the MDR enables you to market your product.
+However, this does not necessarily mean that you will earn money with it.

 In the German healthcare system in particular, it is often advisable to find a way to have your product reimbursed by health insurance companies.
 Depending on the type of software product, there are a range of reimbursement options available.

-The following guides provide an overview of important paths for software products to obtain reimbursement.
+The following guides provide an overview of important ways for software products to be reimbursed.

-3.1 Digital health applications – our detailed guidelines
+3.1 Digital health applications – our detailed guides

-DiGA approval is probably the most popular route to reimbursement for patient-oriented applications and DTx.
+Approval as a DiGA is probably the most popular way for patient-oriented applications or DTx to be reimbursed.
 However, approval is anything but easy and involves enormous regulatory hurdles.
-We have written specialist articles on many aspects of the approval process to provide manufacturers with additional information..
+We have written specialist articles on many aspects of approval to provide manufacturers with additional information.

 3.2 Selective contracts with health insurance companies: The alternative to DiGA

-Selective agreements with health insurance companies are suitable for a wide range of SaMD and are a popular route to reimbursement.
+Selective contracts with health insurance companies are suitable for a wide range of SaMD and are a popular route to reimbursement.

-3.3 Certification of digital courses according to ZPP – Central Testing Agency for Prevention
+3.3 Certification of digital courses according to ZPP – Central Testing Center for Prevention

-Legal manufacturers of products that focus on disease prevention should look into the Central Testing Agency for Prevention.
-This is one way to get (some) of the costs of these products covered.
+Manufacturers of products that focus on disease prevention should look into the Central Testing Center for Prevention.
+This represents a possible way to (partially) reimburse the costs of such applications.

 3.4 DiPA: digital applications for nursing care

-The equivalent of DiGA in nursing care is DiPA.
+The counterpart to DiGA in nursing care is DiPA.
 Find out how you can potentially get DiPA reimbursed here.

-3.5 Reimbursement for software included in the GKV list of medical aids (HMV)
+3.5 Reimbursement of software in the GKV medical aids directory (HMV)

-Software products that qualify as medical aids and, for example, compensate for a bodily malfunction, can potentially be included in the list of medical aids.
-This represents a further step towards reimbursement by health insurance companies.
+Software products that qualify as medical aids and, for example, compensate for a malfunction of the body, can potentially be included in the medical aids directory.
+This represents another way to obtain reimbursement from health insurance companies.

-3.6 Innovation funds and other subsidies for health software
+3.6 Innovation fund and other subsidies for health software

-3.7 Reimbursement of costs for software in hospitals
+3.7 NUB as cost reimbursement for software products in hospitals

 4. Further current information on the development of medical device software and DiGA

-We have invested a great deal of time and effort in creating these guidelines and articles.
+We have invested a lot of work and time in creating these guidelines and articles.
 We hope that they will provide you, as a manufacturer, with support in meeting your challenges.

-As an additional service, we recommend our newsletter, in which we send detailed reports on current topics in the field of medical device software and DiGA development on a monthly basis.
+As an additional service, we recommend our newsletter, in which we send out detailed monthly reports on current topics in the field of medical device software and DiGA development.

 You can subscribe to the newsletter here: to the newsletter